hamidhassan85/data_analyst/Instructions/Labs/05-create-dax-calculations-in-power-bi-desktop-advanced.md

      )
     ```

 1. In the formula, in the **RETURN** clause, notice that the variable is referenced twice.

 1. Verify that the YoY growth for **2018 Jul** is **392.83%**.

     ![Picture 62](Linked_image_Files/06-create-dax-calculations-in-power-bi-desktop-advanced_image23.png)

-    *The YoY growth measure identifies almost 400% (or 4x) increase of sales during the same period of the previous year.*
+    > *The YoY growth measure identifies almost 400% (or 4x) increase of sales during the same period of the previous year.*

 1. In Model view, place the two new measures into a display folder named **Time Intelligence**.

     ![Picture 63](Linked_image_Files/06-create-dax-calculations-in-power-bi-desktop-advanced_image24.png)

-### **Finish up**

-In this task, you'll complete the lab.

-1. To clean up the solution ready for report development, at the bottom-left, right-click the **Page 2** tab, and then select **Delete** page.
-When prompted to delete the page, select **Delete**.

-1. Delete **Page 3** also.

-1. On the remaining page, to clear the page, select the table visual, and the press the **Delete** key.

-1. Save the Power BI Desktop file.

-1. If you intend to start the next lab, leave Power BI Desktop open.

-*You’ll create a report based on the data model in the **Design a Report in Power BI Desktop** lab.*
+## Complete lab